Amyzon (city): Remains

 A stretch of the city wall stands 6 m high (in fact, the terrace wall of the shrine); inside it are a few ruined and unidentifiable buildings, as well as a row of a dozen large vaulted underground chambers, apparently storerooms.
 There are also Byzantine structures.
 Outside the city a series of ruined terraces mark the site of the Doric temple of Artemis, which dates from the time of the Hecatomnids: an architrave block has been found bearing a dedication by Idrieus.
 Numerous other inscriptions abound.

 Amyzon was excavated by Louis Robert.
 Amyzon was mentioned in the Byzantine lists of bishops.
 No longer a residential diocese, it is today listed by the Catholic Church as a titular see.

 Bishopric

-Amyzon is a titular see In the province of Caria; a suffrant to Stauropolis.
+Amyzon is a titular see In the province of Caria; a suffragan to Stauropolis.
 It was a neighbour to the bishopric of Alinda.